The Global SoS Network

 Deducing that the logistics of transporting teledemocratic information require the existence of postal technology that is adequate for the task, the focused collective intelligence of constituents now creates nationwide teledemocratic mailstreams towards the legislatures.
 Subsequently, legislators will use traditional parliamentarian procedures in order to resolve constituent conflict in the forums human society has designed for that specific undertaking.

 Because it is the task of legislatures to allocate resources to the executive function of government, the deliberation of the much better informed perspectives will in effect result in the allocation of resources with much less or no adversariness at all.
-Improved constituent data will result in a more managerial and systematic approach, not the partisan mentality where the gain of one individual, group or nation is perceived as a loss to another individual, group or nation.
-It is not really a devolution of responsibility, because citizens have always held it.
+Improved constituent data will result in a more managerial and systematic approach, not the partisan mentality where the gain of one individual, group, or nation is perceived as a loss to another individual, group, or nation.
+It is not a devolution of responsibility, because citizens have always held it.
 Rather, it is the devolution of authority to constituents for the more efficient, and much more effective, resolution of conflict, meaning that the overall quality of public decision-making will improve systematically.

 The Internet is a very convenient venue for establishing teledemocratic processes.
 But until poor countries become affluent, the cost of each computer or cellular phone, in addition to installation costs (electric supply, fixed or cellular-line or Internet hook-up fees, modem, batteries, printing ink, etc.) plus monthly payments, maintenance, upgrading, training, and other hidden costs, must be compared to the cost of a few stationery items and that of family mailboxes, which are usually made of low-cost sheetmetal.
 Home letterboxes only need a key and lock, require no periodic expenses, and practically never need maintenance.